Pigeon API

 internal_id ID of third party system.
 Can be used to relate the Pigeon customer to third party id.
 Is visible on profile tab and exports.

-CURL POST example
+CURL POST Example

 CURL -X POST {pigeon_domain_here}/api/customer -H "Content-Type: application/json" -d '{"client_id":"your_client_id","api_key":"your_api_key","display_name":"Nick Johnson","email":"pigeon@sabramedia.com"}'